kyegomez/zeta/docs/architecture.md

 #### Mechanics:
 * **Hivemind Orchestrator**: Oversees multiple swarm orchestrators, ensuring harmony on a grand scale.
-* **Inter-Swarm Communication Protocols**: Dictates how swarms interact, exchange information, and co-execute tasks.
+* **Inter-Swarm Communication Protocols**: Dictates how zeta interact, exchange information, and co-execute tasks.

 #### Interaction:
-Multiple swarms, each a formidable force, combine their prowess under the Hivemind.
-This level tackles monumental tasks by dividing them among swarms.
+Multiple zeta, each a formidable force, combine their prowess under the Hivemind.
+This level tackles monumental tasks by dividing them among zeta.

 ---